fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/project-2/cs424-fall-2022-project-2.md

 1) A [markdown document](https://www.markdownguide.org/getting-started/) (``.md``), with a clear description of the dataset, summarizing the most important points, questions, data transformations, encodings, interactions and initial findings.
 Make sure you explain *each* design choice, particularly the interaction ones.
 The document should have 500-800 words.

 2) A ~5 minute presentation, presenting the dataset, questions, transformations, encodings, interactions, and findings.
+Make sure you explain *each* design choice, particularly the interaction ones.
 You should upload the presentation (``.pdf`` or ``.pptx``) to your github project.

 3) One or more Observable Notebooks, with each step of your exploratory process.
 Make sure it is *easily* reproducible and well documented, including both comments and plots.